Alex-z71/WinFormsToAvConv-er/README.md

 ...
 - Access the result of the conversion in the `./Bin/../Converted` folder, and then copy the converted files to the destination project.

+## UI Control Conversion

+It uses Eremex Avalonia UI controls as a replacement for standard and third-party WinForms controls.